abingham/prosjekt/README.rst

 particular program and assigns it the name "run gdb".
 The fourth binds ``f8`` to a shell command for rebuilding a ctags index.

-More generally, each command definition is a list of ``(key-binding command [name])``.
-The keybinding must be a string suitable as the second argument to the standard ``define-key`` function.
+More generally, each command definition is an alist of ``((:keys . . .)  (:command . . .) (:name . "name"))``.
+The keybindings must be strings suitable as the second argument to the standard ``define-key`` function.
 The command type must be an emacs command that can be called with zero arguments.
 The name can be used to invoke the command by name with the ``prosjekt-run-tool-by-name`` function.

 Command examples
 ----------------